wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-html-how-to-use-client-library.md

 In a Windows Store app, the results of a query can be used to create a [WinJS.Binding.List] object, which can be bound as the data source for a [ListView] object.
 For more information, see [Data binding (Windows Store apps using JavaScript and HTML)].

-##<a <!-- deleted by customization name="custom-api"></a>How --><!-- keep by customization: begin --> name="#custom-api"></a>How <!-- keep by customization: end --> to: Call a custom API
+##<a name="custom-api"></a>How to: Call a custom API

 A custom API enables you to define custom endpoints that expose server functionality that does not map to an insert, update, delete, or read operation.
 By using a custom API, you can have more control over messaging, including reading and setting HTTP message headers and defining a message body format other than JSON.
-For <!-- deleted by customization an --><!-- keep by customization: begin --> a complete <!-- keep by customization: end --> example <!-- deleted by customization of --><!-- keep by customization: begin -->, including <!-- keep by customization: end --> how to create a custom API in your mobile service, see <!-- deleted by customization [How to: define --><!-- keep by customization: begin --> [Call <!-- keep by customization: end --> a custom API <!-- deleted by customization endpoint](/documentation/articles/mobile-services-dotnet-backend-define-custom-api) --><!-- keep by customization: begin --> from the client] <!-- keep by customization: end -->.
+For an example of how to create a custom API in your mobile service, see [How to: define a custom API endpoint](/documentation/articles/mobile-services-dotnet-backend-define-custom-api).

 You call a custom API from the client by calling the [invokeApi](https://github.com/Azure/azure-mobile-services/blob/master/sdk/Javascript/src/MobileServiceClient.js#L337) method on **MobileServiceClient**.
 For example, the following line of code sends a POST request to the **completeAll** API on the mobile service: